Boise State withdraws from MW volleyball tournament ahead of San Jose State game

-Boise State’s decision to withdraw from the tournament comes after a judge ruled Monday to reject a request to block a San Jose State player who has been accused of being transgender from competing in the tournament.
+Boise State’s decision to withdraw from the tournament comes after a judge ruled Monday to reject a request to block an alleged transgender San Jose State player from competing in the tournament.
 A federal court of appeals upheld the ruling Tuesday.

 Ad

-This is the third time this season that the Broncos have forfeited a match against the Spartans, following two regular season games that Boise State boycotted in protest of the alleged transgender San Jose State player.
+This is the third time this season the Broncos have forfeited a match against the Spartans, following two regular season games that Boise State boycotted in protest of the same athlete on SJSU’s team.

 San Jose State received six forfeit victories during conference play because of opponents boycotting matches and is seeded second in the tournament behind Colorado State.
-The Spartans received a first-round bye and will advance directly to the championship match on Saturday as result of Boise State’s withdrawal.
+The Spartans received a first-round bye and advanced directly to the championship match Saturday as result of Boise State’s withdrawal.

-”The decision to not continue to play in the 2024 Mountain West Volleyball Championship tournament was not an easy one,” Boise State said in a statement released Wednesday.
+”The decision to not continue to play in the 2024 Mountain West volleyball championship tournament was not an easy one,” Boise State said in the statement.
 “Our team overcame forfeitures to earn a spot in the tournament field and fought for the win over Utah State in the first round on Wednesday.
 They should not have to forgo this opportunity while waiting for a more thoughtful and better system that serves all athletes.”

 Boise State is one of five schools in total that have boycotted matches against San Jose State this season, including Southern Utah, Utah State, Wyoming and Nevada.